bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 2. Inline: displays an element that only takes up the space the element does. they allow other elements to be on the same line as them.
     Block: displays an element on a new line taking up the entire width of a page.
 They block out other elements.

+3. Starting from the interior: Content, Padding, Border & Margin.